h-dh/QC-DKRZ/README.md

 QC-DKRZ
 =======

-Quality and CF checker of meta-data in climate realted data sets (netCDF files)
+Quality and CF checker of meta-data in climate related data sets (netCDF files)

 A brief overview and installation guide is given at